telerik/ajax-docs/api/server/Telerik.Web.UI/RadWindowManager.md

 # Telerik.Web.UI.RadWindowManager

 Telerik RadWindowManager
-            You can find information on the server API of RadWindowManager at https://docs.telerik.com/devtools/aspnet-ajax/controls/window/server-side-programming/properties Properties.
+            You can find information on the Server-side API of RadWindowManager at https://docs.telerik.com/devtools/aspnet-ajax/controls/window/server-side-programming/properties .

 ## Inheritance Hierarchy